-The subject's mathematical demands are higher than the other two Sciences: 40% of marks across the question papers will assess mathematical skills at higher tier GCSE level.
-This compares to 20% for Chemistry and 10% for Biology.
-As a consequence, pupils who have, or develop, particularly strong mathematical skills at GCSE will find some of the challenges more manageable.
-Historically, however, we have found that the majority of our pupils have more than adequate numerical skills to do very well with the subject.
+The subject's mathematical demands are higher than the other Sciences.
+Pupils must learn 18 formulae for potential recall and use in the exams (subject to change).
+As Consequently, pupils who have, or develop, particularly strong mathematical skills at GCSE will find some of the challenges more manageable.
+However, historically we have found that most of our pupils have more than adequate skills to do very well with the subject.